Lady Shiva: "One Year Later"

 In the 2006 "One Year Later" storyline, having switched places with Black Canary to allow them both to experience each other's life experiences, Shiva joins Oracle's covert team of female operatives known as the Birds of Prey (with Canary hoping that spending time with them would soften Shiva), using the name "Jade Canary".
 Shiva remains unchanged, however.
 Oracle semiseriously refers to Shiva as a sociopath, and refuses to call Shiva by the Jade Canary title, even though Shiva (as part of the deal with Canary) has taken to wearing Black Canary's boots and trademark fishnet stockings (though she hates wearing them).

 Shiva continues to perform solo work, and visits Robin to assist him (much to Robin's chagrin) in discovering the truth behind Batgirl's recent disappearance and recent upheaval within the League of Assassins.
 She refuses to allow herself or Oracle's team to be involved, and instead trusts her former pupil to handle the situation.
 It appears that she holds no ill-will towards Cassandra as she informs Tim that she hopes that her daughter is well.

 During a recent mission, Oracle's team confronts the villain Prometheus, whose helmet allows him to copy the skills of 30 of the world's greatest martial artists, including Shiva herself.
 This had allowed him a victory against Batman in the past.
 Shiva believes that his files on her would be out of date, and that she would be able to defeat her "old self".
 She seems unconcerned about the skills of the other 29 fighters, and apparently decides to attack Prometheus head-on.
 Prometheus, however, has more up-to-date files than Shiva suspected, and in three seconds knocks her to the ground.
 After this defeat, Shiva vanishes, leaving a message for Black Canary: "Tell the Canary, I release her".

-Stripped of her chance to mold Black Canary in her own image, and stripped of Sin, the young girl who was next in line as her successor, Shiva is last seen talking to Bethany Thorne, daughter of the late Crime Doctor.
+Stripped of her chance to mold Black Canary in her own image, and stripped of Sin, the young girl who was next in line as her successor, Shiva is last seen talking to Bethany Thorne, daughter of the Crime Doctor.
 It appears that she is yet again hoping to train a new heir in the art of her lethal form of martial arts.

 Still, although Shiva is no longer an active member of the Birds of Prey, she continues to be protective of her former teammates.
 Such is the case when the Birds of Prey are being threatened by Spy Smasher, who attempts to steal control away from Oracle.
 After a mission in Russia, Oracle and Spy Smasher fight against one another for control of the team.
 Although Oracle is unable to use her legs, she is victorious, although Spy Smasher attempts to go back on their deal.
 Unfortunately, she is confronted outside by every single living Birds of Prey Agent Oracle has ever recruited, who warn her against ever going after Oracle again; Lady Shiva is among them.
 When Barbara later asks the others who called Shiva, no one responds.